History

 • 26 March 1920

-The teacher training college becomes an institution of higher education.
-In 1926, the courses are replaced by Pädagogische Lehrgänge (two-year teacher training courses), which continue until the outbreak of war in 1939.
+The teacher training seminar becomes an institution of higher education and in 1926 its courses are replaced by two-year teacher training courses which continue until the outbreak of war in 1939.

-The building constructed for teacher training in 1846
+The teacher training college building completed in 1846

 1945